Iskarimrezki/Mobile-Programming/README.md

 In this Lab-2, I make a simple counter mobile app using Java Android Studio.

-Here's some notes while doing this lab :
+Here's some Task while doing this lab :
 - [x] Learning about Unit Test
 - [x] Learning about Instrument Test
+- [x] Learn about Layout xml and Create a Function
 - [ ] Write Unit Test
 - [ ] Write Instrument Test
 - [ ] Build APK